Fluid dynamics as intersection problem: Introduction

-the mass density, or particle density in units of mass ${\rho} = {\rho}({\bf x})$, and the entropy per particle $S = S({\bf x})$.
-The right hand side of \eqref{eq:euler_eqs1} is driven by the pressure $P$, which is related by the equation of state to the density and entropy: $P = P({\rho}, S)$.
+\eeq The right-hand side of \eqref{eq:euler_eqs1} is driven by the gradient of the pressure $P$, a function of $\rho$ and $s$ determined by the thermodynamics of the fluid at rest.

-The Eqs. \eqref{eq:euler_eqs1} clearly separate space (a domain of ${\BR}^{3}$) and time.
-They use the flat metric $d{\bf x}^2$ on ${\BR}^{3}$, and as such they have the Gallilean symmetry of a non-relativistic system formulated on flat space.
-It is easy to rewrite \eqref{eq:euler_eqs1} in a more invariant way, allowing our fluid to flow on a three-dimensional manifold $B^3$, endowed with a metric $h$.
-We recall this formalism in section \ref{sec:epa}.

-We would like to further reformulate \eqref{eq:euler_eqs1} in a more invariant form, so that the space and time are intertwined in a way general relativity tells us they should.
-More specifically, we would like to view the fluid dynamics in $3+1$ spacetime dimensions as a classical field theory problem, with spacetime $M^4$ and the metric ${\bf g} = g_{\mu\nu} dx^{\mu} dx^{\nu}$ being a parameter -- the \emph{background} in the language of field theory.
+The equations \eqref{eq:euler_eqs1} are Galilean invariant.
+They are defined in a domain of ${\BR}^{3}$ with the flat metric.
+It is easy to extend them on a domain of the three-dimensional manifold $B^3$, endowed with a metric, see Section \ref{sec:epa}.
+It is also well known how to formulate the relativistic fluid dynamics in a spacetime manifold $M^4$ and the metric ${\bf g} = g_{\mu\nu} dx^{\mu} dx^{\nu}$.

-In a simple situation, typically, the equations of classical field theory are formulated as some variational problem \beq \frac{{\delta} {\CalS}_{M,{\bf g}} [ {\Phi}]}{\delta \Phi} = 0 \eeq on the space ${\CalF}_{M}$ of fields $\Phi$ (which could be anything: scalars, vectors, tensors, spinors, etc) defined on the spacetime $M$.
-Equivalently, the solutions to \eqref{eq:cfs} can be viewed as the intersection of the graph of the derivative ${\delta}{\CalS}_{M,{\bf g}}$ of the action functional with the zero section of the cotangent bundle ${\CalP}_{M} = T^{*}{\CalF}_{M}$ of the space of fields.
+We may view fluid mechanics as a field theory in which the metric is treated as a parameter (a background metric).
+In a simple classical field theory, the equations of motion follow from a variational problem \beq \frac{{\delta} {\CalS}_{M,{\bf g}} [ {\Phi}]}{\delta \Phi} = 0 \eeq on the space ${\CalF}_{M}$ of fields $\Phi$ on the spacetime $M$ which transform as scalars, vectors, tensors, spinors, etc. Equivalently, the solutions to \eqref{eq:cfs} can be viewed as the intersection of the graph of the derivative ${\delta}{\CalS}_{M,{\bf g}}$ of the action functional with the zero section of the cotangent bundle ${\CalP}_{M} = T^{*}{\CalF}_{M}$ of the space of fields.
 Both the graph ${\sf{P}} = \frac{{\delta} {\CalS}_{M,{\bf g}} [ {\Phi}]}{\delta \Phi}$ of ${\delta}{\CalS}_{M,{\bf g}}$ and the zero section $\sf{P} = 0$ are the {\it Lagrangian} submanifolds of the symplectic manifold ${\CalP}_{M}$.